ed-syspertec/Virtel/docs/_build/html/_sources/manuals/virtel/Virtel457UG/User_Guide.rst.txt

 In the world of the 3270 emulation, the term of “Macro” brings together two separate concepts.
 The first one designates the recording of a sequence of repetitive actions that the user wishes to automate such as for example a signon process, the second designates a complex dialogue between the terminal and an application running on the mainframe side.
 This second category often requires the usage of a programming language to develop an executable module that operates from the workstation in partnership with the 3270 emulator.

-This section disusses the answer to the first concept, the second one is discussed in the section :ref:`“Web Modernisation VIRTEL Scenarios” <#_V457UG_virtel_scenarios>`.
+This section discusses the answer to the first concept, the second one is discussed in the section :ref:`“Web Modernisation VIRTEL Scenarios” <#_V457UG_virtel_scenarios>`.

 The macro interface is accessed from the Virtel toolbar.
 By pressing the REC button on the VIRTEL Web Access toolbar, the user can start recording a sequence of keystrokes.
 A second click on the REC button terminates the recording and allows the user to assign a name to the macro which has been recorded.
 The PLAY button on the toolbar allows the user to display a list of macros already recorded.
 From here a sub-menu can be displayed where macros can be replayed, edited, saved or deleted. macro.